 Return to Main Forensics Help Page

 When PST data rolls off the PST file and becomes located in unallocated clusters, various methods can be used to recover it, some successfully and some not.
 Usually these are shotgun approaches that fail.
 If you use a precise "rifle shot" approach, you can recover email data with good success.
 In essence the above three steps are the three key elements in getting the job done.
 If any images below are too small right click on the image and save the picture to your system to view in whatever size format that works for you.
+What makes all this possible is the judicious use of EnCase's Outlook Compressible Compression Code Page.
+With it, you can fashion a precise search for PST data.
+The first step is to create a keyword and to create it using the Outlook compressible encryption code page.
+The below two diagrams show the creation of the keyword and code page.
+Turn on Unicode as it will then find both Unicode and non-Unicode occurrences and turn off the Active Code page to limit your search hits to the OCE code page.

 Once you have created your keyword with the OCE code page, select the unallocated clusters for your search.
 You could search other places as well, but for now, let's stick with UC for demonstration purposes.